JB Pritzker: Child welfare and education

 In the balanced budget for the 2019–20 fiscal year, worth $40 billion, the State of Illinois authorized more spending on education, including grade schools, community colleges, and state universities.
 Funding for grade schools rose by nearly $379 million, more than the $29 million required by the new state funding for education formula passed the previous year.
 Funding for community colleges increased by $14 million, and funding for public universities by $53 million.
 Grants for low-income students received a $50-million bump.
 The Illinois Department of Children and Family Services, facing financial pressure, received $80 million for hiring new staff and improving services.
 Moreover, the Rebuild Illinois capital plan spent $3.2 billion on public colleges and universities over six years.

 Pritzker created the College Student Credit Card Marketing and Debt Task Force (House Bill 1581), whose task it is to look for ways to help students reduce their credit card debts after graduation from an institution of higher education in the state.
 The task force was to report its findings to the General Assembly by December 4, 2019.

 Pritzker created a job training program for community colleges funded based on the percentage of low-income students attending.
 It launched in 2020.

 In July 2019, Pritzker signed House Bill 2512.
 Approved unanimously by both chambers of the Illinois General Assembly, it requires state universities to report what students pay in tuition fees to the Illinois Board of Higher Education.
 This is intended to increase transparency in the costs of higher education.

-Climate change

-Pritzker joined the United States Climate Alliance that was created after President Donald Trump withdrew the United States from the Paris Agreement.
+In 2023, lawmakers approved Pritzker's Smart Start Illinois program, providing expanded public funding for preschool programs and for child care providers.
+The program increased the number of preschool seats available to 80% of all working families, with 11,000 additional preschool seats added as of January 2025.